Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Introduction

-\paragraph{The covariate mismatch barrier.} A major obstacle to RCT--OS integration is that the covariates collected in trials and observational sources rarely align---a problem we call \emph{covariate mismatch}.
+\textbf{The covariate mismatch barrier.}\ A major obstacle to RCT--OS integration is that the covariates collected in trials and observational sources rarely align---a problem we call \emph{covariate mismatch}.
 The RCT may contain behavioral or survey-based variables absent from the OS, while the OS may contain laboratory or utilization features not recorded in the trial \citep{Rassler2002}.
 This differs fundamentally from \emph{covariate shift} \citep{sugiyama2012machine}, where the same variables are observed but follow different distributions.
-Under mismatch, the outcome models trained on OS features cannot be directly evaluated on RCT units, breaking the core transfer step in data-borrowing methods.
-Indeed, \citet{colnet2021generalizing} show that imputing covariates that were never measured in the trial cannot recover the required identification, even under perfectly specified linear models.
-(This identification limitation concerns transportability when key effect modifiers are absent from the trial; our use of imputation in \MROSCAR{} serves only as augmentation for variance reduction, with causal identification anchored in RCT randomization.)
+Under mismatch, the outcome models trained on OS features cannot be directly evaluated on RCT units, {so the transfer step in data-borrowing methods is no longer well defined}.
+Indeed, for generalization ($\cR\to\cO$), \citet{colnet2021generalizing} show that oracle linear imputation of a key covariate observed in only one source does not remove the missing-covariate bias, even in a Gaussian linear-CATE setting.

-Partitioning covariates into shared ($\bZ \in \R^{p_z}$), RCT-only ($\bU \in \R^{p_u}$), and OS-only ($\bV \in \R^{p_v}$) blocks (formalized in Section~\ref{sec:setup}), a natural approach is to address covariate mismatch within the \ROSCAR{} framework by learning an imputation function $\hat{g}:\R^{p_z}\to\R^{p_v}$ that predicts $\bV$ from $\bZ$ in the OS, and then using $\hat{g}$ to fill in the structurally missing $\bV$ block in the RCT.
-We call this the \emph{mismatch-aware} extension, \MROSCAR{} \citep{pal2026mismatch}, which inherits \ROSCAR's calibration-based negative-transfer protection and comes with finite-sample risk bounds that include an explicit \emph{imputation error} term $L^2 r_{\mathrm{im}}^2$, where $L$ is a Lipschitz constant and $r_{\mathrm{im}}^2$ is the oracle imputation risk (see Section~\ref{sec:roscar-review}).
+{\citet{pal2026mismatch} adapt \ROSCAR{} to covariate mismatch by partitioning covariates into shared ($\bZ \in \R^{p_z}$), RCT-only ($\bU \in \R^{p_u}$), and OS-only ($\bV \in \R^{p_v}$) blocks.
+Their imputation-based estimator, \MROSCAR{}, learns a map from $\bZ$ to $\bV$ in the OS and fills in the structurally missing $\bV$ block in the RCT before applying \ROSCAR{}.
+They also define \SROSCAR{} (shared R-OSCAR), which applies \ROSCAR{} using only the shared covariates $\bZ$.}